 If you can afford to pay for these services (called “private pay”), we can help you connect to service options.
-If you can’t afford to pay, there are HCBS available at low or no cost to you.
-These are funded through the federal Older Americans Act as well as state and local.
+If you can’t afford to pay, there may be HCBS available at low or no cost to you.
+These are funded through the federal Older Americans Act as well as state and local sources.

 If you have a need for services due to COVID-19, you may be eligible for the CARES Flex Program, which provides a monthly budget for individuals and caregivers for needs such as bathing, dressing, laundry, meals, day programs, assistive technology, and more.